-As a manger it is your responsibility to check on the wellbeing of your employees.
+As a manager it is your responsibility to check on the wellbeing of your employees.
 The media coverage and current circumstance of COVID-19 may leave your team feeling overwhelmed or anxious.
 121s are your opportunity to ensure that each person is performing with the ability to reach their potential.
-Emotional intelligence and empathy are always required so your team feel supported and informed.
+Emotional intelligence and empathy are always required so your team feels supported and informed.

 Create a space where your employees feel comfortable to discuss anything concerning them.
 To provide context to the meeting, share an agenda for both parties to populate beforehand.
 This step also allows both parties to take ownership of the meeting.

 Dedicating between 30 minutes to 1 hour to your direct reports for a 121 each week will aid communication and is critical for successful team management when working remotely.
 Start your 121 with an open-ended question which allows the most important and top of mind topics to surface.

 By allowing for regular catchups, and promoting open communication, managers can stop issues from evolving and make sure that each team member is working towards the same goal.

 4. Deliver Feedback Often

 Regular feedback is important, especially for those who are used to the hustle and bustle of the office.
 Silence experienced during remote working can often promote feelings of anxiety and confusion.
 We are wired to scan for danger and threats, so is easy to assume negative feedback if we haven’t heard otherwise.